bootdotdev/blog/content/python/python-vs-julia.md

 Python definitely takes the cake when it comes to popularity.
 Whether Julia is just too young to be well-known in the tech community, or its use cases are too niche, it’s got a long way to go if it wants to catch up to Python.

-## Julia versus Python: Learning to Program
+## Is Julia or Python easier to learn?

 Of course, the question of which programming language to learn depends on your current knowledge.
 Both Python and Julia are known for being relatively easy to learn for those who do not have previous programming experience.